Aidakazemi/aidakazemi.github.io/content/teaching/_index.md

 ## Teaching Overview

-I teach across undergraduate and graduate programs in business, analytics, ethics, and economics.
-My courses emphasize applied learning, decision-making, and real-world problem solving using data, cases, and structured frameworks.
+I have taught in undergraduate and graduate programs in business and economics programs.

 ---

-## 🎓 Yorkville University — Undergraduate (BBA)
+## Yorkville University — Undergraduate (BBA)

 | Course | Level | Focus |
 |--------|---------|---------|